johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

                     sensor will appear to function but no signal will arrive at the PLC or relay.

-                28. Follow the wires.
-Check that connections to sensors, limit switches, encoders and relays are secure.

-                29. Check that encoders, sensors and limit switches are fastened securely.

-                30. Check for faulty sensors, limit switches, faulty relays and faulty contactors.
-Remember that even if a relay or contactor seems to be operating, individual contact may still be failing.

                 31. When changing sensors, be sure to note original position.
 Leave stop nuts in place so as to know the correct placement of new sensor.
 Take photos, mark